usingh12/ECE285_MLIP_Project/README.md

     - checkpoint_fasterrcnn/ - folder that stores the checkpoint files
         - config.txt - the config file for the experiment with batch size 16
         - checkpoint.pth.tar - download this file from the above mentioned Google Drive link and place here
+    - checkpoint_fasterrcnn32/ - folder that stores the checkpoint files
+        - config.txt - the config file for the experiment with batch size 16
+        - checkpoint.pth.tar - download this file from the above mentioned Google Drive link and place here
     - faster_rcnn - directory storing libraries for faster_rcnn implementation
         - pycache - .pyc files for Python interpreter to compile the source to
         - lib - library files for Faster-RCNN implementation